microsoft/Picnic/README.md

 ### Acknowledgments
-Thanks to Christian Paquin for providing feedback on picnic.h and for adding support for a Windows build
+Thanks to Christian Paquin for providing feedback on picnic.h and for adding support for a Windows build.

 ### Contributing